fooooter/drain/README.md

 ## Build

-- To build the server, run `cargo build` in the root of a source.
+To build the server, run `cargo build` in the root of a source.
-- To build the library containing the dynamic pages, run `cargo build` in dynamic_pages directory (don't forget to specify the binary in config.json)

 ## Configuration